hanswenzel/CaTS_legacy/Instructions.md

 For geant 4 we use the current version at the time of writing which is Geant4.10.7.p2.
 We make use of the fact that the om-cmake function of om.bash is sensitive to CMAKE_PREFIX_PATH envvar so that we can point to the directories where the libraries are installed and void having to rebuild them.
 In principle just cut and paste the following line to a file change the envars of the different directories to match your system and source the resulting script.

-    cd to the directory where you want to install Opticks (this will be the WORK_DIR environmental directory) git clone https://bitbucket.org/simoncblyth/opticks.git
+    cd to the directory where you want to install Opticks (the WORK_DIR environmental variable will point to this directory) git clone https://bitbucket.org/simoncblyth/opticks.git

+change opticks/optickscore/OpticksSwitches.h

+so that:

+    #define WITH_SKIPAHEAD 1

+is set.

     cat > setup_opticks.sh << +EOF
     # ----------------------------------------------------------------------------------------------------------------------